CNES/Pandora2D/docs/source/userguide/multiscale_mode.rst

 In order to process an image more quickly and robustly with pandora2d, it is possible to use multiscale mode.
 This mode launches pandora2d pipelines on a given image in different resolutions.

+To use multiscale mode, you must be on the gitlab pandora2d **mvp-pandora2d-multiscale** branch.

 Multiscale mode can be launched with the following command:

 .. code-block:: console